-This is language that is very disturbing to a lot of people: “cruelty well used.”
-We want to put cruelty and well used in separate categories and make them exclusive of one and another, but Machiavelli says cruelty can be well or ill used.
-Again, the very language shocks us, and Machiavelli knows it shocks us.
-This is nonsense to Aristotle, and nonsense to Cicero—these two great venerated classical authors, these two great thinkers whose political ideas have so penetrated the culture of Western Europe, even more so during the Renaissance—and now Machiavelli talks about well-used cruelty.
-It reminds us that this is a different book and a different kind of book, in some ways, than has ever been written in the West.
+This is language that is particularly disturbing to a lot of people: “cruelty well used.”
+We want to put cruelty and well used in separate categories and make them exclusive of one and another, but Machiavelli says cruelty can be well or ill-used.
+The very language shocks us, and Machiavelli knows it shocks us.
+This would have been nonsense to Aristotle and to Cicero—these two great venerated classical authors and thinkers whose political ideas have so penetrated the culture of Western Europe, even more so during the Renaissance.
+Yet Machiavelli talks about well-used cruelty.
+It reminds us that this was a different kind of book, in some ways, than has ever been written in the West.

 This is a transcript from the video series Machiavelli in Context.
 Watch it now, on The Great Courses.

-We need to appreciate how staggeringly different this is.
-And you can imagine today, as well as in Machiavelli’s own day, how people respond to phrases like that—“well-used cruelty.”
+It is a difficult task, but we need to appreciate how staggeringly different this is.
+Today, as well as in Machiavelli’s time, how people respond to phrases like “well-used cruelty.”
 You just did something cruel: Well done in this case, or badly done—either way.

 Agathocles of Syracuse